 The Anatomy Act 1832

 To help and circumvent the shortage of corpses, the 1752 Murder Act was passed by Parliament to allow the bodies of executed murderers and be used to study anatomy.

-However, these murders met the requirements for bodies for medical research and contributed to the passing of the Anatomy Act 1832.
-This Act of Parliament gave authorisation for physicians, lecturers of anatomy and medical students to dissect donated bodies.
+However, these murders met the requirements for bodies for medical research and contributed to the passing of the Anatomy Act of 1832.
+This Act of Parliament authorised physicians, anatomy lecturers and medical students to dissect donated bodies.
 It was legislated in response to the public disgust at the illegal trade in corpses.

 The Anatomy Act 1832 was first presented in 1828 because acquiring bodies for medical research was scrutinised by the House of Commons, but an initial attempt at legislation failed.